Skip to main content Skip to accessibility

 3. the appropriate penalty if a charge is to be handled at the enquiry

-Although outcomes of Parish Hall Enquiries are not published in the local newspaper, a record of every decision is maintained by the Criminal Justice Unit at the police headquarters.
+Although outcomes of Parish Hall enquiries are not made public or are published in the local newspaper, a record of every decision is maintained by the Criminal Justice Unit at the police headquarters.
 These records are not criminal convictions, but regarded as ‘parish hall sanctions’.

 Records may be produced at subsequent enquiries and court appearances within the Island.
 However, there is no requirement to declare parish hall sanctions on job applications or visa requests.
 There is no reference to parish hall sanctions in the Rehabilitation of Offenders (Jersey) Law 2001 because they are not recognised as criminal convictions.